 USF Policies and Regulations

-- Professors must post course textbooks not later than 30 days before the start of the semester to give students ample time to shop around for the lowest price.
+- Professors must post course textbooks at least 45 days before the start of the semester to give students ample time to shop around for the lowest price.

 - Textbook order forms require a statement from the professor saying how the newest edition is different from the previous edition and that professor plans to use all the bundled materials.

 - Textbook list shall include title, author, edition, ISBN, copyright and publication dates and any other information to make the text easily identifiable so students can shop for best value

 - Students may use their financial aid to purchase textbooks.
 Students with confirmed financial aid eligibility may opt into the advance purchase program to buy textbooks and instructional materials from the bookstore prior to receipt of their financial aid distribution.

 - No USF employee may receive any money in exchange for requiring a textbook.
 However, if the professor is the author, royalty payments may be received.

 Click here » to read the USF policy.

 - No employee of a community college or state university may demand or receive any payment, loan, subscription, advance, deposit of money, service, or anything of value, present or promised, in exchange for requiring students to purchase a specific textbook for coursework or instruction.